-Since the U.N. brokered a ceasefire between the Houthis and the Saudi-led coalition in April 2022, crossborder missile and drone strikes against Saudi Arabia have declined.
+An April 2022 U.N.-brokered ceasefire between the Houthis and the Saudi-led coalition was followed by a decline in cross-border missile and drone strikes against Saudi Arabia.
 Although the ceasefire did not end hostilities between the Houthis and the Saudi-backed and internationally recognized government in Yemen, the Houthis have refrained from escalating attacks against the Saudi homeland.
 The ceasefire, which was extended in June 2022, lapsed and was not extended in October 2022, but the Houthis still have not restarted their cross-border attacks.